 Blue Cross Blue Shield Blue Distinction

 Blue Distinction® is a designation awarded by Blue Cross and Blue Shield companies to medical facilities that have demonstrated expertise in delivering quality health care.
-Facilities recognized for distinguished clinical care and processes are designated as Blue Distinction Centers for Specialty Care in six key specialty areas.
-University of Chicago programs have earned Blue Distinction status in all six categories, which include:
+Facilities recognized for distinguished clinical care and processes are designated as Blue Distinction Centers for Specialty Care in seven key specialty areas.
+University of Chicago programs have earned Blue Distinction status in six categories, which include: